colh99/empire-command/README.md

 The game centers around resource accumulation and time-based fleet tactics.
 Each player is given an initial **planet** on which they can construct **buildings** or **fleets**. **Buildings** produce additional **resources** or serve other purposes, while **fleets** can be used on **missions**.

 ## Components
-- **Back-end Server**: Express.js on Node.js, deployed via Render.com
+- **Back-End Server**: Express.js on Node.js, deployed via Render.com
 - **Database**: MongoDB
 - **User Authentication**: OAuth via Auth0 (Google login)
+- **Unit Testing**: Limited unit tests are implemented with Jest, more to be added

 ## Endpoint Documentation
 You can visit https://empire-command-api.onrender.com/api-docs/ to see the documentation for each endpoint.
 Note that it may take 30-60 seconds for the server to spin up.